Janaki Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15283 Manihari - Jaynagar Janaki Intercity Express covers the distance of 370 km in 13 hours 05 mins (28 km/hr) & in 10 hours 05 mins as the 15284 Jaynagar - Katihar Junction Intercity Express (37 km/hr).
+The 15283 Manihari - Jaynagar Janaki Intercity Express covers the distance of 370 km in 13 hours 05 mins (28 km/h) and in 10 hours 05 mins as the 15284 Jaynagar - Katihar Junction Intercity Express (37 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Stations

 Traction

 As the route is going to electrification, a Samastipur Loco Shed based WDM-3A diesel locomotive pulls the train to its destination.